Vivaldi

 Mobile

-There's some weird duplication.
+My biggest UI rough edge is that there's some weird duplication.
 When clicking on the button in the bottom left, I see Bookmarks, History, Notes, Downloads, and Translate.
 There is another longer menu that opens from the button on the bottom right.
 Among other things, that includes...
 Bookmarks, History, Notes, Downloads, Translate.
 I'd be happy to get rid of the one in the bottom left, because I really do not know what it is solving that isn't already solved by the full menu, but I did not find a way to do that.

 Conclusion

-Personal Use: vs Firefox
+Personal Use on Desktop: vs Firefox

 The argument might really just be over which company's mission and structure I like better.
 Firefox has been around longer, and it's important that they offer the rare non-Chromium browser option.
 They're based in the US.
 The Mozilla corporation describes itself as: